SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/connectivity.md

 2. Set a **Cache duration** in seconds to determine how long information from the provider is cached.
 This will prevent timeout issues.
 3. Click **Save** to save your settings.

-Depending on the connectivity provider you choose you would need to provide parameters which are specific for every provider.  **Cache duration** defines how long SIM data returned by the provider is cached before fresh data is requested again, in seconds.
-This mechnism aims at reducing traffic and number of requests to SIM providers for billing and reliability purposes.
-Longer cache duration means less traffic to your SIM provider, shorter duration means more current data is displayed.
+Depending on the connectivity provider you choose you must provide parameters specific to the provider.
+The parameter **Cache duration** defines how long SIM data returned by the provider is cached before fresh data is requested again, in seconds.
+This reduces traffic and the number of requests to SIM providers for billing and reliability purposes.
+A longer cache duration means less traffic to your SIM provider while a shorter duration means that more recent data is displayed.

 ![Jasper settings](/images/users-guide/connectivity/connectivity-item.png)